deweesa/100-days-of-code/log.md

     went wrong.
 Maybe this is a situation where typescript shines, not just grabbing things willy-nilly.
 Want to get more stuff done tomorrow.

+### Day 5: August 31, Tuesday

+**Today's Progress**:
+    - Got the PieceHandler object mostly finished.
+It handles all the basic movement for each of the pieces.
+Very close to where you could play a whole chess game on the same computer with someone.

+**Thoughts**:
+    Had fewer js frustrations today, or moreover have a better feel for what some of the finer details of js.
+Also made the movement stuff way cleaner than it was when it was still in the board.
+Nice to have stuff feeling cleaner.